275 Comments

 Hanlons Razor...they don`t know or understand or care where this all leads.

-And are not very bright as individuals and even less so as groups..
+And are not very bright as individuals and even less so in groups..

 Which explains why so many western govts/universities are all following the same game plan.